Seeking Treatment for Sjogrens Syndrome in South FL

 South Florida’s Leading Rheumatology Practice for Sjogrens Diagnosis

 If your physician suspects Sjogren’s, they will probably refer you to a doctor who specializes in the diagnosis and treatment of Sjogren’s in South Florida.
 That specialist will run blood tests to determine levels of various blood cells, the presence of certain antibodies, your blood glucose levels, evidence of inflammation, and liver and kidney issues.
 They will also perform eye tests that include the Shirmer test, which measures the dryness of the eyes, and a Slit-Lamp test which examines the surface of the eye.
 They can also perform imaging tests like sialograms, salivary scintigraphy, and chest x-rays.
 In order to look for inflammatory cell clusters, they may also perform a biopsy.
 A spit test will also allow them to determine how severe your dry mouth is.
 Ask a doctor experienced with the diagnosis of Sjogren’s in Hollywood or Pembroke Pines, which tests will help with your diagnosis.

-See Dr. Charles Kahn, Dr. Wayne Riskin or Dr. Yesenia Santiago-Casas for Sjogrens Syndrome and Treatment
+See Dr. Charles Kahn or Dr. Wayne Riskin for Sjogrens Syndrome and Treatment